NCIP/gdc-docs/docs/API/Users_Guide/Downloading_Files.md

 ## Manifest endpoint

 The `manifest` endpoint generates a download manifest file that can be used with the [GDC Data Transfer Tool](../../Data_Transfer_Tool/Users_Guide/Getting_Started.md).
 The Data Transfer Tool is recommended for transferring large volumes of data.
 The GDC API can also generate a download manifest from a list of results that match a [Search and Retrieval](Search_and_Retrieval.md) query.
 To do this, append `&return_type=manifest` to the end of the query.
+Note that the "size" parameter does not work with the manifest endpoint and will return the entire set of files.

 ### Using the manifest endpoint